List of Fudge series characters: Cousin Howard "Howie" Hatcher

 Warren's long-lost cousin in Double Fudge, both of whom were great friends.
-Howie seems to have some slightly rude behavior, as he calls Warren "Tubby" even though he's lost some weight since, and a rather crazy driver when it comes to golf carts, and easily gets frustrated.
+Howie seems to have some slightly rude behavior, as he calls Warren "Tubby" even though he's lost some weight since, and is a rather crazy driver when it comes to golf carts, and easily gets frustrated.
 Howie works as a park ranger in Hawaii and plans to move his family to the Everglades.
-According to Peter, Howie says "no" to everything such as pop music, romance series books, TV, junk food, school, fashion magazines with advice to the lovelorn, etc..
+According to Peter, Howie says no to everything, such as pop music, romance series books, TV, junk food, school, fashion magazines with advice to the lovelorn, etc..

 Cousin Eudora Hatcher

 Howie's wife in Double Fudge.
 Like her husband, she calls Warren "Tubby".
 She also happens to be pregnant, and isn't as rude and strict as her husband, and is often the mediator between Howie and their daughters.

 Flora and Fauna Hatcher

 Howie and Eudora's two identical twelve-year-old twin daughters in Double Fudge.
-They are known for both finishing each other's sentences, and breaking it into song and dance routines in public, which impresses others but embarrasses Peter.
+They are known for both finishing each other's sentences and breaking into song and dance routines in public, which impresses others, but embarrasses Peter.
 They do seem to be somewhat spoiled, and usually beg and plead to get their way, while Eudora manages to present the case carefully to Howie.
 They are usually nicknamed the "Natural Beauties" (due to Flora meaning plant life and Fauna meaning animal life) and the "Heavenly Hatchers".